Legal Considerations for Comfort Keepers Elderly Assistance in Greater Woodland, CA

 - Loan papers

 - Marriage license

 - Divorce papers

-A special note: Seniors should keep current with financial records, as medical and non medical home care and long-term care can deplete assets and could change eligibility status for Medicaid.
+A special note: Seniors should keep current with financial records, as elderly assistance and long-term care can deplete assets and could change eligibility status for Medicaid.
 Current financial records need to be maintained to provide proof of eligibility.

 The information above is for reference purposes only and does not constitute legal advice.
 Always consult a lawyer regarding your specific situation.

-If you have any questions or concerns regarding legal considerations for home care please call our office today at (530) 285-1603.
+If you have any questions or concerns regarding legal considerations for elderly assistance please call our office today at (530) 285-1603.